 We are at the forefront of innovation, impact evaluation and insight into the challenges and opportunities facing the charity sector.
 Here’s how you can contribute to our work to make the social sector more effective and have the greatest impact possible.

 Make a donation

 Through our unrestricted funding, we are able to explore possibilities and develop ideas as an independent voice for the sector.
-If you would like to support this ambition, please contact Hannah Kowszun, our Head of Fundraising, for more information.
+If you would like to support this ambition, please contact Elise Karam, our Head of Fundraising for more information.

 I am proud to have been involved in the development of NPC into a major force in the charitable and not for profit scene.

 Anyone who donates £10,000 or more per year is welcomed into NPC’s Supporters’ Circle: a network of respected philanthropists committed to supporting our work and impact.